-If you experience any of these symptoms, you should seek medical attention immediately.
-You will be provided with a 24-hour mobile number to contact a study doctor should you have any concerns.
+If your child experiences any of these symptoms, you should seek medical attention immediately.
+You will be provided with a 24 hour mobile number to contact a study doctor should you have any concerns.

 Links to the updated MHRA and JCVI guidance can be found here: